milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-08-25.md

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/newsletter/data-viz/parking-la.png)

 Not very beautiful to look at but crazy to see the amount of parking.
-They have a gif on their page showing the increase over decades.
+They have a gif on their page showing the increase over decades as well.

 [http://www.transportationlca.org/losangelesparking/](http://www.transportationlca.org/losangelesparking/ "http://www.transportationlca.org/losangelesparking/")